-We have audited the financial statements of MSIG Mingtai Insurance Co., Ltd. ("the Company"), which comprise the statements of financial position as of December 31, 2022 and 2021, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the years ended December 31, 2022 and 2021, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of MSIG Mingtai Insurance Co., Ltd.("the Company"), which comprise the balance sheets as of December 31, 2023 and 2022, the statements of comprehensive income, changes in equity and cash flows for the years then ended, and notes to the financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and its financial performance, and its cash flows for the years ended December 31, 2022 and 2021, in conformity with the "Regulations Governing the Preparation of Financial Reports by Insurance Enterprises," and the International Financial Reporting Standards ("IFRS"), International Accounting Standards ("IAS"), interpretation as well as related guidance approved by the Financial Supervisory Commission of the Republic of China.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Insurance Enterprises and with the International Financial Reporting Standards ("IFRSs"), International Accounting Standards ("IASs"), Interpretations developed by the International Financial Reporting Interpretations Committee ("IFRIC") or the former Standing Interpretations Committee ("SIC") endorsed and issued into effect by the Financial Supervisory Commission of the Republic of China.